aliasgar1978/j2config/docs/u_doc/usecase1_customedit.rst

 .. note:: Congratulations!!!

 	Hurrey!!!
-Now you can access custom declared classes/methods from jinja template.
+Now you can access custom declared classes/methods from within jinja template.